roblevay/Lexiconsql/Lab 05 Import Export Text Files.md

-## Exercise X: Importing and Exporting Data from Text Files
+## Exercise: Importing and Exporting Data from Text Files

 *(using the `vEmployee` view in AdventureWorks)*